Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Detector concepts and their tracking systems

-The silicon trackers in all detector concepts can provide particle identification by measuring the speed of a particle as the ratio of flight distance over time-of-flight.
+The silicon trackers in all detector concepts can provide particle identification by measuring the speed of a particle as the ratio of flight distance over time of flight.
 In this study, the reference points for this measurement are always the first and last recorded hit in any silicon layer.
 This choice removes uncertainties invoked for particles originating from displaced vertices and does not rely on assumptions regarding the \fccee clock resolution.
 In order to study different values for the time-of-flight precision in the absence of possible improvements due to reconstruction, the true time-of-flight values are smeared using Gaussian distributions.
-As a consequence, the term \textit{time-of-flight resolution} in this publication always refers to the magnitude of the $\sigma$ used in the Gaussian to randomly add noise to the total time-of-flight rather than the timing resolution of an individual pixel.
-This choice is motivated by the fact that sophisticated tracking algorithms can improve the final time-of-flight resolution for a track significantly relative to the hit-time resolution, see e.g. Ref.~\cite{Heijhoff_2020}.
+As a consequence, the term \textit{time-of-flight resolution} in this publication always refers to the magnitude of the $\sigma$ used in the Gaussian to randomly add noise to the total time of flight rather than the timing resolution of an individual pixel.
+This choice is motivated by the fact that sophisticated tracking algorithms can improve the final time-of-flight resolution for a track significantly relative to the hit-time resolution; see e.g. Ref.~\cite{Heijhoff:2020mlk}.
 The uncertainty imposed on the flight distance by the finite size of each pixel is naturally included in this study as the hit location is taken from the output of full simulation.
-Tracking and clustering algorithms can also improve this spacial uncertainty but it is already so small that the impact on the study at hand is negligible.
+Tracking and clustering algorithms can also improve this spatial uncertainty but it is already so small that the impact on the study at hand is negligible.
+Making our results dependent on the time of flight resolution rather than the timing capabilities of the silicon chips, the \fccee clock, or reconstruction details also means that the conclusions are portable to different setups as long as the considered absolute time of flight is similar, e.g. using the \fccee clock and a single timing layer just before the calorimeter system.

-Another useful quantity for particle identification is the energy-deposit per travelled distance, \dedx, in each silicon sensor.
-The ability of the detector to measure the energy deposit is assumed to be modelled realistically in the simulation and used without additional smearing.
+Another useful quantity for particle identification is the energy deposit per traveled distance, \dedx, in each silicon sensor.
+The ability of the detector to measure the energy deposit is assumed to be modeled realistically in the simulation and used without additional smearing.
 Inspired by CMS studies, the \dedx value per track is determined as the harmonic mean with grade $-2$ of all recorded hits in silicon layers~\cite{CMS:2025bbk}.